4 min read

 • Table options

 With table views, you can create multiple perspectives of a table, each with its own formatting.
-Some like to think of views as looking at the same information through different windows.
+Think of views like looking at the same table through different windows.
+The data stays the same, but each view can be customized for a different purpose.
 The powerful part about views is that the windows don’t have to look the same.
 Maybe one window shows everything, while another has a filter that shows only some information, and still another is sorted, displaying the information in a specific order.
-Since these views contain the same information, any changes made to the data itself, from any of the views, will display in all views of the data.
+Because all connected views use the same underlying information, any changes you make to the data in one view will appear in every other view.
 For a deeper dive into views, visit this guide.

 Now what?